-- purchase or sale of foreign currency; - opening and operation of foreign currency accounts in Angola by FX or non-FX residents; - opening and operation of local currency accounts in Angola by non-FX residents; and - settlement of any transaction relating to goods, invisible items of trade or capital.
+- · purchase or sale of foreign currency; - opening and operation of foreign currency accounts in Angola by FX or non-FX residents: - opening and operation of local currency accounts in Angola by non-FX residents; and - settlement of any transaction relating to goods, invisible items of trade or capital.

-The import, export or re-export of foreign currency can only be performed by financial institutions duly authorised by the BNA to carry out foreignexchange trade.
-Buying and selling of foreign currency takes place within sessions constituted for such purpose, and attended by the BNA and financial institution duly authorised by the BNA to carry out foreign-exchange trade.
+The import, export or re-export of foreign currency can only be performed by financial institutions duly authorised by the BNA to carry out foreign-exchange trade.
+The BNA periodically organises public auctions for the sale of foreign currency (US dollars and euros) to commercial banks.
+For each one of these auctions the BNA expressly decides what the currency sold may be used for, clearly identifying these specific purposes.
+Such auctions are attended by the BNA and financial institution duly authorised by the BNA to carry out foreign-exchange trade.
 Additionally, banking institutions are authorised to trade foreign currency with each other, with other financial institutions duly authorised for such purpose, and with the public out of the sessions mentioned above, using an exchange rate freely set.
 The BNA is responsible for calculating the reference exchange rate.
-Finally, it is worth noting that the 'Legal Framework of Special Contribution over Banking Transactions' foresees that the buying and selling of foreign currency is subject to a Special Contribution over Banking Transactions of 0.1 per cent over the amount of the transaction, which shall be burden by the legal or natural person holding the account used in the transaction.
+Finally, it is worth noting that the 'Legal Framework of Special Contribution over Banking Transactions' foresees that the buying and selling of foreign currency was subject to a Special Contribution over Banking Transactions of 0.1 per cent over the amount of holding the account used in the transaction, however, this special contribution was revoked by the Budget Law for 2017.